How to Build a High-Performance Project Team?

 It’s well-advised to solicit the suggestions of all group members while discussing the ground rules applicable to the team.
 For instance, you may like to discuss communication and confidentiality, and the ways in which all disagreements can be handled, with the group.
 The suggestions of all team members must be considered wherever applicable.
 Remember to lay down practical rules, and be open to changes too.

-Setting of Team Goals
+The setting of Team Goals

 Benchmarks and goals that are realistic and measurable in nature are a must for achieving a high-performance group's overall mission.
 They give concrete objectives to the team too.
 Think of all the activities that your team must undertake for achieving its overall purpose, break them down into small goals, and set individual deadlines for meeting them.